vasylenko/devdosvid.blog/content/posts/2022/new-lifecycle-options-and-refactoring-capabilities-in-terraform-1-1-and-1-2/index.md

 - Keep the complete chains of object renaming (sequence of moves).
 The whole history of object movement ensures that users with different module versions will get a consistent and predictable behavior of the refactoring.
 {{</attention>}}

-## Lifecycle expressions: precondition, postcondition, and replace_triggered_by
+## Lifecycle expressions: conditions and replacement trigger

 Terraform 1.2 fundamentally improves the `lifecycle` meta-argument by adding three new configuration options with rich capabilities.